terminal-stream/last-mile/README.md

 ## Acknowledgements

 * The current message schemas are experimental and terrible JSON.
-The reason is that this initial implementation is using serializing enums directly as it is quite practical for experimentation but terrible as API definitions.
+The reason is that this initial implementation is serializing enums directly as it is quite practical for experimentation but terrible as API definitions.
   Message schemas will change drastically in the next versions.

 ---